 - Literature search and screening results.

 For this question, human milk is defined as the mother’s own milk provided at the breast (i.e., nursing) or expressed and fed fresh or after refrigeration/freezing; donor milk is not examined in this review.
 Infant formula is defined as commercially prepared infant formula meeting the Food and Drug Administration (FDA) and/or Codex Alimentarius international food standards.
-In addition, outcomes include weight, weight-for-age; height, length/stature-for-age; body mass index (BMI), BMI z-score, weight-for-length; body circumferences; body composition; and incidence and prevalence of underweight, failure to thrive, stunting, wasting; healthy weight; overweight; or obesity.
+In addition, outcomes include body mass index (BMI), BMI z-score, weight-for-length; body composition; overweight; and obesity.